-Jezera is based on Murter island, which is connected to the Croatian mainland courtesy of a massive road bridge.
-Jezera is the second largest town on the island (behind Murter town), but is believed to be the oldest settlement on the island, and, like much of the settlements on the Croatian coastline, is believed to have been originally established by the Romans.
-Whilst there are some historic relics, the area is best known for its array of excellent beaches, and the quality of its locally caught fish.
+Jezera is based on Murter island, which is connected to the Croatian mainland courtesy of a big road bridge.
+It’s the second largest town on the island (behind Murter town), but is believed to be the oldest settlement on the island, and, like much of the settlements on the Croatian coastline, is believed to have been originally established by the Romans – the ruins at the old Roman settlement of Colentum on the island are perhaps the most exciting to go and look at.

 Outside of tourism, Murter is a modern town with all the shops you might need, whilst Jezera is more of a cute fishing village – and fishing is still an important and thriving part of the island to this day.

 Local Events / Festivals

-|Long / Latitude:||N 43° 47' E 15° 39'|
+|Long / Lat:||N 43° 47' E 15° 39'|

 |Telephone:||0038 52243 9295|